rijobro/2D_MONAI_tutorials/README.md

-# GliMR MONAI workshop notebooks
+# 2D MONAI tutorial notebooks

-This repository is for MONAI notebooks that will be used for the GliMR workshop.
+This repository is for simple notebooks that demonstrate MONAI through 2D classification and segmentation.

 ## Notebook contents